jackandcarter/Adventures-of-Blink/Assets/Documentation/DockGuide.md

 3. Dropping onto another slot calls `InventorySystem.MoveDockSlot` if the source was another dock slot, otherwise it equips the dragged entry using `EquipAbility` or `EquipItem`.
 4. The dock refreshes after each drop and `DragPayload.Clear()` is called to reset the payload when the drag ends.

-With the prefab placed and fields linked, the dock will display the current assignments from the inventory and support drag-and-drop rearranging.
+Once the panel and slots are linked, the dock will display the current assignments from the inventory and support drag-and-drop rearranging.